markusmoenig/Shape-Z-Docs/docs/internals.md

 * The recursive nature of the language.
 * The more flexible access to large chunks of memory, in my tests I rendered 30-40 gigabyte of voxels without problems.

+---

+The todo list for Shape-Z is long.

+* Materials can be imported and re-used.
+However Objects (shape based reusable modules to share furniture and other content).
+* I am working on concepts for organic forms (trees, bushes, grass, vines).
+* More 3D mesh export formats beside .OBJ and support for textures (for patterns etc).
+* More SDF helpers (the list is nearly endless here).
+* A GitHub based treasury for materials and modules to build up a DB of content which Shape-Z can freely access.